astronomer/docs/learn/airflow-redshift.md

 Amazon Redshift is a fully-managed cloud data warehouse.
 It has become the most popular cloud data warehouse in part because of its ability to analyze exabytes of data and run complex analytical queries.

 Developing a dimensional data mart in Redshift requires automation and orchestration for repeated queries, data quality checks, and overall cluster operations.
-This makes Airflow the perfect orchestrator to pair with Redshift.
+This makes Apache Airflow® the perfect orchestrator to pair with Redshift.
 With Airflow, you can orchestrate each step of your Redshift pipeline, integrate with services that clean your data, and store and publish your results using SQL and Python code.

 In this tutorial, you'll learn about the Redshift modules that are available in the [AWS Airflow provider package](https://registry.astronomer.io/providers/amazon).
 You'll also complete sample implementations that execute SQL in a Redshift cluster, pause and resume a Redshift cluster, and transfer data between Amazon S3 and a Redshift cluster.